ODOT provides weekly construction update - Wilmington News Journal

 S.R.
 73 Bridge Replacement – Over Cowan Creek, east of the junction with Antioch Road.
 Traffic will be maintained in one lane with the use of temporary signals.
 In addition to the structure on S.R.
 73, crews will be rehabilitating the bridge on S.R.
 380 over Buck Run, just south of the Greene County line; however, a date to start construction at this structure has yet to be determined.
 All work is scheduled to be completed in the summer of 2023.

 S.R.
 73/380 Intersection Improvement – Widening and turn-lane construction at the intersection of S.R.
 73/S.R.
 380, just southwest of the city of Wilmington.
-Traffic will be maintained in 11-foot lanes in each direction and with the use of flaggers as needed during daytime, working hours.
-The entire project is scheduled to be completed in October 2023.
+Traffic on S.R.
+73 will be maintained in 11-foot lanes in each direction and with the use of flaggers as needed during daytime, working hours.
+Beginning July 5 and continuing through July 26, S.R.
+380 will be closed at its northbound junction with S.R.
+73, just south of Katys Lane, for widening and pavement work at the intersection.
+Local traffic will be detoured via Katys Lane and S.R.
+73; heavy (semi) trucks to/from Xenia should follow S.R.
+73 and U.S. 68.

 S.R.
 350 Resurfacing – Between S.R.
 730 and U.S. 68.
 Single-lane closures will be in effect daily from 7 a.m. to 7 p.m.
 Traffic will be maintained in one lane with the use of flaggers.
 All work is scheduled to be completed in the fall of 2023.